UniversalDependencies/UD_Portuguese-Bosque/README.txt

 CONTRIBUTORS

-The conversion was implemented by Eckhard Bick, and revised by:
+The conversion was implemented by Eckhard Bick and revised by:

 - Claudia Freitas
 - Eckhard Bick